Wilsonton

 An assessment of population growth drivers in Wilsonton reveals an overall ranking slightly below national averages considering recent, and medium term trends

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area released in 2024 with 2022 as the base year, and Queensland State Government's SA2 area projections for years post-2032 based on 2021 data.
-For areas not covered by ABS data, proportional growth weightings are applied in line with ABS Greater Capital Region projections released in 2023 based on 2022 data.
-Future population trends anticipate lower quartile growth nationally, with the area expected to expand by 500 persons to 2041 based on latest annual ERP population numbers, reflecting a decline of 4.7% over the 17 years.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 using 2022 as the base year.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 based on 2021 data.
+However, these state projections do not provide age category splits, so AreaSearch applies proportional growth weightings in line with ABS Greater Capital Region projections for each age cohort, released in 2023 using 2022 data as the base year.
+Examining future population trends, regional areas nationally are anticipated to have lower quartile growth, with Wilsonton expected to expand by 500 persons to 2041 based on the latest annual ERP population numbers, reflecting a decline of 5.5% in total over the 17 years.

 Frequently Asked Questions - Population